 The university celebrated its 100th anniversary in 1987, which also saw the creation of Centennial Campus, bringing together academic, corporate, government and nonprofit leaders to partner in teaching, research and economic development.

-The Pre-eminent Research Enterprise
+A Leading Research Enterprise

 NC State has developed into a vital educational and economic resource, with more than 34,000 students and 8,000 faculty and staff.
 A wealth of university outreach and extension programs continue to provide services and education to all sectors of the state’s economy and its citizens.
 Consistently ranked a best value among the nation’s public universities, NC State — the state’s largest university — is an active, vital part of North Carolina life.
-Today, 127 years after its founding, NC State continues to follow its original mission: opening the doors of higher education to the citizens of North Carolina and providing teaching, research and extension that strengthen the state and its economy.
+Today, more than 128 years after its founding, NC State continues to follow its original mission: opening the doors of higher education to the citizens of North Carolina and providing teaching, research and extension that strengthen the state and its economy.